Medium Difficult Bible Person Quiz with Answers

 -

-Who did Jacob work for to get his daughter's hand in marriage?
+Who did Jacob work for to secure his daughter's hand in marriage?

 Jacob wanted to marry the younger daughter, Rachel.